Confidaunt/quartz_NystarRetired/content/People/Grandmother Tenpenny.md

 Cause: None
 draft: false
 ---
-Summary:
 A very tiny, very old human woman.
-She has many complaints about her grandson.
+She has many complaints about her grandson, [[Tenpenny]].
 She likes Juliet and invites her back for lemonade.
-She lets Juliet know that Tenpenny is at the Golden Lounge with 'that Cornetto Bitch.'
+She lets Juliet know that Tenpenny is at the Golden Lounge with 'that Cornetto Bitch', [[Oksandra Cornetto]].

 Worships [[Krimhilda The Dragonslayer]].

-Appearance:

-First Met:

-Last Met: